Jerrypan29/3DFace_FPGA/README.md

 # FPGA-Based Accelerator for the L-BFGS Algorithm in 3D Face Reconstruction

 We utilize FPGAs to develop a high-throughput hardware accelerator of the Limited-Memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) optimization algorithm used in FaceScape algorithm.
-The accelerator design mainly targets two general components: the Search Direction Unit and the Line Search Unit, along with a dedicated hardware accelerator for the FaceScape Objective Function Unit.
-We have made minor adjustments to the line search conditions to enhance convergence speed while preserving accuracy.
+The accelerator design mainly targets two general components: a general-purpose L-BFGS computation module, primarily comprising the SDU and LSU, and a specialized Objective Function Unit (OFU) with a Gradient Calculation Unit (GCU) tailored for 3D face reconstruction.
 Additionally, we log the runtime at each step to facilitate the comparison of hardware acceleration across different modules.

 ## Benchmarking

-Please note that the results were obtained using an Intel i7-13700 @4.5GHz processor with a 64-bit operating system.
+Please note that the results were obtained using an Intel i7-12700 processor with a 64-bit operating system.
 Performance may vary with different hardware setups, potentially yielding better or worse results.
 Therefore, the results should be used as a reference rather than an absolute measure.

 ## Purpose of the Code

 This code replaces the L-BFGS algorithm in the bilinear model fitting stage of the original FaceScape project with a detailed step-by-step implementation.
 The original algorithm directly employed SciPy’s implementation.
-By exposing the inner workings of this algorithm, we can observe the computation time at each step, facilitating a more straightforward comparison of software and hardware performance.
-Additionally, we have made minor modifications to the line search conditions to achieve faster convergence while maintaining accuracy.
+By exposing the inner workings of this algorithm, we can observe the computation time at each step.
+Additionally, for a clearer comparison of software and hardware performance, we also implement the accelerated component of our hardware design in optimized C language and compile it using GCC.

 ## References